pn-code/ig-clone/README.md

 # igclone

-This igclone app was intended to mimic the appearance and functionalities of the popular social media app, Instagram.

 <img src="./gh-preview/ig-clone-preview-1.png" alt="app preview"/>
+<a href="https://ig.philipnguyen.dev">See Demo</a>

+## About

+NextJS app, which mimics Instagram, that allows users to login, add posts,  & like/comment on others' posts.

 ## Technologies used

-- NextJS / React
+- NextJS
+- ReactJS
+- MongoDB
-- MongoDB / Mongoose
+- Mongoose as ORM

-In this project, I used NextJS to build out the front-end and back-end.

----

 ## Features

-As it stands, these are the main features of my igclone web app.

-- Google Authentication / Login / Log-out
+- AUTH0 Google Authentication / Login / Log-out
-- Creating a post
-- Likes on the post
+- Users can view others' posts through their feed
+- Users can create posts
+- Users can like others' posts
-- Comments on the post
+- Users can comment on others' posts